PSDTools/.github/README.md

 # .github

-Config files for github.
-Also hosts our public discussions.
+This repository contains the config files for github and also hosts our public discussions.